 How is electricity generated using hydrogen?

-For some time now, we have used natural gas for these purposes - power stations have used gas to generate electricity.
+For some time now, we have used natural gas in power plants.
 In fact, most of our homes, and around 40% of the UK’s total electricity generation, rely on gas.

-When we burn hydrogen however, the only by product is water vapour, making it a potentially cleaner alternative to support our ambition of running a zero carbon grid by 2025, and Great Britain’s longer-term net zero 2050 goals.
+When we burn hydrogen however, the only by product is water vapour, making it a potentially cleaner alternative to support Great Britain’s longer-term net zero 2050 goals.

 Hydrogen is interesting because it has the potential to be stored for long periods.
-Currently battery storage is only a short-term option.
 There’s also the benefit of being able to transport it along existing infrastructure, though this is also not without its challenges.

 Electrolysis can also offer flexibility to the network when it becomes congested during peak periods of generation by renewables.